SERVICES / STRUCTURAL INTEGRATION

-Dr. Ida P. Rolf (1896-1979) developed the theory and practice of Rolfing® Structural Integration(SI) out of a quest for alternative solutions to personal and family health issues.
-The limitations of modern medicine and her desire for more, lead her to explore manipulation and other forms of alternative healing such as yoga, osteopathy, chiropractic and Alexander techniques.
-Ida Rolf used her combined knowledge of science, a Ph.D. in biochemistry, scientific work in organic chemistry and alternative therapies, to develop a system of soft tissue manipulation and movement education that we now call Rolfing® SI.
-In 1971 she founded the Dr. Ida Rolf Institute in Boulder, Colorado.
-Today it is the main headquarters and the only school in the US that certifies Rolfers™, promotes research and public education about Rolfing, fascia, and soft tissue manipulation.
-There are additional international offices in Europe, Brazil, Canada and Japan.
+Dr. Ida P. Rolf (1896-1979) developed Rolfing® Structural Integration(SI) theory and practice out of a quest for alternative solutions to personal and family health issues.
+The limitations of modern medicine and her desire for more led her to explore manipulation and other alternative healing forms such as yoga, osteopathy, chiropractic, and Alexander techniques.
+Ida Rolf used her combined knowledge of science, a Ph.D. in biochemistry, scientific work in organic chemistry, and alternative therapies to develop a soft tissue manipulation and movement education system that we now call Rolfing® SI.
+In 1971, she founded the Dr. Ida Rolf Institute in Boulder, Colorado.
+Today, it is the main headquarters and the only school in the US that certifies Rolfers™, promotes research, and public education about Rolfing, fascia, and soft tissue manipulation.
+There are additional international offices in Europe, Brazil, Canada, and Japan.

-Rolfing may seem similar to massage in several ways, but in the end, the goals, results and the integration of Rolfing set it apart from massage.
-Both Massage Therapy and Rolfing can be used to loosen tight muscles, reduce stress, treat injuries and provide relaxation, but Rolfing's primary goal is to bring the body into balance and realign the body for long-term results.
-Rolfing sessions are also different than massage in that the client participates in the sessions with movement and breathing instead of just relaxing on the table.
-Inappropriate movement patterns that lead to dysfunction are addressed and correct.
+Structural Bodywork or Structural Integration(SI) may seem similar to massage in several ways, but in the end, the goals, results, and integration of SI set it apart from massage.
+Both Massage Therapy and SI can be used to loosen tight muscles, reduce stress, treat injuries and provide relaxation, but SI's primary goal is to bring the body into balance and realign the body for long-term results.
+These sessions are also different than a massage in that the client participates in the sessions with movement and breath instead of just relaxing on the table.
+Inappropriate movement patterns that lead to dysfunction are addressed and corrected.
 This process creates ownership and empowerment for clients to take control of their physical and mental health.

-The frequency of the Rolfing ten sessions can range from one per week to every four weeks depending on the individual and their needs.
-Once the Ten-series is complete you may never feel the need to get another Rolfing session or you may choose to come back for "tune-ups" or an additional 3 or 5 series work to address more specific goals.
-Schedule a free consult to see if Rolfing would be a good fit for you.
+The frequency of sessions can range from once per week to every four weeks, depending on the individual and their needs.
+Once the Series work is complete, you may never feel the need to get another SI session, or you may choose to come back for "tune-ups".
+There is also an additional 3 or 5 series that works to address more specific goals.
+Schedule a free consult to see if Structural Bodywork would be a good fit for you.